ebi-webcomponents/nightingale/documentation/CREATE_A_BASIC_COMPONENT.md

                 displaystart="53"
       ```

+   3. Let `yarn` and `lerna` know about your new component by making them check the `package.json` file.
+For this you just need to:
+      ```bash
+      yarn start
+      ```
-   3. Now you can start the showcase app.
+   4. Now you can start the showcase app.
 This will run `webpack-dev-server` and open the app in your browser, you can then go to the Manager component, and you will see the `"Hello world."` message as part of the example.
       ```bash
       yarn start
       ```